There’s plenty to see, do and of course eat within Little India.

 Try the Indian-Chinese fusion cuisine at Sakunthala Food Palace, for unusual dishes you might not find anywhere else in Singapore.
 Our favourites include the ever-popular fish head curry, as well as unexpected finds like seafood naan (flatbread stuffed with seafood).

-To experience a menu inspired by Californian and Singaporean flavours, Morsels at Mayo Street is a great choice.
-Run by a Singapore chef couple, the restaurant does Western style dishes infused with local flavours and Japanese style cuisine.
+To experience a menu inspired by Californian and Singaporean flavours, Morsels in the Dempsey enclave is a great choice.
+Run by local chef Petrina Loh, the restaurant serves Western-style dishes infused with local flavours and Japanese-style cuisine.
 Must-tries include the restaurant’s popular squid ink risotto, which is drizzled with salted egg yolk sauce.

 Want more restaurant recommendations?
-Read this list for more dining option.
-So pack your bags and jet set to these foodie locations soon!
+Read this list for more dining options and jet set to these foodie locations!